magickatt/ssh-network-tool-container/README.md

 The public key is expected to be mounted in the `/opt/ssh_network_tool/keys` directory as `public_key` which will be copied to `authorized_keys` at startup.

-An example of how to mount the public key is included in the supplied Kubernetes manifest but a similar method can be used with Nomad or Docker Compose.
+An example of how to mount the public key is included in the supplied k8s manifest but a similar method can be used with Nomad or Docker Compose.

 ## Kubernetes